CURRIE CRAVEN AWARD

 The nomination should explain clearly the qualifications of the nominee in 1500 words or less.
-Send it to email@example.com.
+Send it to firstname.lastname@example.org.
 People may self‐nominate.
-The deadline will be announced; it typically is late July.
+The deadline will be announced soon; it typically is late July.
 The award presentation will be made at our Annual Meeting.
 Selection of the winner is made by an Award Committee drawn from current ESWA members, US Forest Service representatives, former awardees, and others approved by the Board.
 Award Committee members may not nominate candidates or be themselves nominated for the award.

 2020 AWARDEE: CYNDI KOOP

 Cyndi was one of the original founders of ESWA's Volunteer Wilderness Ranger Program in 2005, and managed the program until 2016.
 Cyndi was an active mentor to new VWRs, became a certified sawyer (and in 2009 spent every weekend trail clearing after the big May windstorm), and rewrote the Training Manual.
 During the past several years she has spent summers working in Denali National Park, but returns to Summit County in time to complete her four required VWR patrols.
 She is now preparing to move to Alaska, and we will all miss her friendly enthusiasm.